dista/g-web-downloader/README.md

 1. the documents are under the path of www.lua.org/pil/
 1. we also need the image for pretty which may not be under www.lua.org/pil/
 1. lua.css is not under www.lua.org/pil, but we want that for displaying the index.html correctly

+## Extending & hack
+By default, we use `SaveFileProcesser` to save file to local disk, but you can also do other things: such as analyze html content and extract the info you care about.
+You can inherit `Processer` and replace `Downloader.processer` to do so